Donor Government Funding for HIV in Low- and Middle-Income Countries in 2020

-This project represents a collaboration between the Joint United Nations Programme on HIV/AIDS (UNAIDS) and KFF.
-Data provided in this report were collected and analyzed by UNAIDS and KFF.
+This project represents a collaboration between the Joint United Nations Programme on HIV/AIDS (UNAIDS) and the KFF.
+Data provided in this report were collected and analyzed by UNAIDS and the KFF.

 Where donor governments were members of the European Union (EU), the research team ensured that no double-counting of funds occurred between EU Member State reported amounts and European Commission (EC) reported amounts for international HIV assistance.
 Figures obtained directly using this approach should be considered as the upper bound estimation of financial flows in support of HIV-related activities.

 Data for all other member governments of the OECD Development Assistance Committee (DAC) – Austria, Belgium, the Czech Republic, the European Commission, Finland, Greece, Hungary, Iceland, Italy, Korea, Luxembourg, New Zealand, Poland, Portugal, the Slovak Republic, Slovenia, Spain, Switzerland – were obtained from the OECD CRS database and UNAIDS records of core contributions.
 The CRS data are from calendar year 2019, and therefore, do not necessarily reflect 2020 calendar year amounts.
 However, collectively, these governments have accounted for less than 5 percent of bilateral disbursements in each of the past several years.
 UNAIDS core contributions reflect 2020 amounts.